-The analog inputs on the AD7712 provide the user with considerable flexibility in terms of analog input voltage ranges.
-One of the inputs is a differential, programmable gain, input channel that can handle either unipolar or bipolar input signals.
-The common-mode range of this input is from V{SS} to AV{DD} provided that the absolute value of the analog input voltage lies between $V{SS}-30~\text{mV}$ and $AV{DD}+30~\text{mV}$.
-The second analog input is a single-ended, programmable gain, high level input that accepts analog input ranges of 0 to $+4\times V{REF}/GAIN$ or $\pm 4\times V{REF}/GAIN$.
+The analog inputs on the AD7713 provide the user with considerable flexibility in terms of analog input voltage ranges.
+Two of the inputs are differential, programmable-gain, input channels that can handle either unipolar or bipolar input signals.
+The common-mode range of these inputs is from AGND to $AV{DD}$ , provided that the absolute value of the analog input voltage lies between AGND - 30 mV and $AV{DD}$ + 30 mV.
+The third analog input is a single-ended, programmable gain high-level input that accepts analog input ranges of 0 to $4 \times V{REF}$ /GAIN.

-The dc input leakage current on the AIN1 input is 10 pA maximum at 25°C (± 1 nA over temperature).
+The dc input leakage current on the AIN1 and AIN2 inputs is 10 pA maximum at 25°C ( $\pm 1$ nA over temperature).
 This results in a dc offset voltage developed across the source impedance.
 However, this dc offset effect can be compensated for by a combination of the differential input capability of the part and its system calibration mode.
-The dc input current on the AIN2 input depends on the input voltage.
-For the nominal input voltage range of ± 10 V, the input current is ± 225 μ A typ.
+The dc input current on the AIN3 input depends on the input voltage.
+For the nominal input voltage range of 10 V, the input current is 225 $\mu$ A typ.